fslev/cucumber-jutils/Readme.md

         Then Check filled string equals "The r\"a$b\\"b[it is running through the forest"
     ```

-As you can see, in order to access a scenario property value within the Cucumber scenario, you must call it by its name using the special placeholders **#[propertyName]**
+As you can see, in order to access a scenario property value within the Cucumber scenario, you must call it by its name using the special placeholder symbols **#[ ]**

 - from resource file, via **load scenario props from file "\<relativePath/toFile.properties\>"** Cucumber step
     ```css